coralproject/talk/docs/source/01-01-talk-quickstart.md

 [Yarn](https://yarnpkg.com/en/docs/install) that connects to [MongoDB](https://docs.mongodb.com/manual/installation/) and
 [Redis](https://redis.io/topics/quickstart) databases in order to persist data.
-The following versions are supported:
+The following versions are supported by Talk:

 - Node 8+
 - Yarn 1.3.2+